CARDAMOM Overview Information

 CARDAMOM Side Effects & Safety

-Cardamom is LIKELY SAFE for most people when taken by mouth, but the potential side effects of cardamom are not known.
+Cardamom is LIKELY SAFE when taken by mouth in amounts commonly found in food.
+It is POSSIBLY SAFE when taken by mouth in medicinal amounts, or when the vapor from the oil is breathed in, but the potential side effects of cardamom are not known.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking cardamom in medicinal amounts if you are pregnant or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Cardamom is POSSIBLY UNSAFE when taken by mouth in medicinal amounts during pregnancy.
+There is concern that taking cardamom in amounts larger that food amounts might cause miscarriage.
+There is not enough reliable information about the safety of taking cardamom in medicinal amounts if you are breast-feeding.
 Stay on the safe side and stick to food amounts.

 Gallstones: Do not take cardamom in amounts greater than those typically found in food if you have gallstones.
 The cardamom seed can trigger gallstone colic (spasmodic pain).